 Official Dreamcast Magazine did a preview write-up on an intriguing Survival Horror game titled Agartha and developed by Frédérick Raynal, the man behind the original Alone in the Dark series.
 Unfortunately, Sega Europe pulled the plug on many of the games in development and so Agartha never saw the light of day.

 Agent by Rockstar.
 Revealed at e3 2006 as a Playstation 3 exclusive title, and has been MIA since.
 As of 2012, nothing has been shown of the title other than the logo.

 Atriarch has been hyped as being a radical MMO since the turn of the millennium, advertising how it will be different from every other game produced before or since.
 However, the website seems to receive no updates except to add yet another year to the copyright span (but even that seems to have stopped as of 2012).
 The character races aren't completely fleshed out, either; the full profile for the Unarra has been "coming soon" since 2003.

 There was a fourth Bard's Tale game in development.
 Rumor has it that it was about 80% completed before being killed for unknown reasons.
 Much later, a completely different company announced, via a very nice-looking website, a spinoff game called Bard's Legacy: The Devil's Whiskey.
 All that ever came of it was a demo and a few song files.

 For a while, there were rumors about a third Baten Kaitos game for the Nintendo DS.
-It was later confirmed to have never gotten part the first stage of production; however, rumors about Baten Kaitos 3 still persist.
+It was later confirmed to have never gotten past the first stage of production; however, rumors about Baten Kaitos 3 still persist.